Struct EvalContext

 Call a function (native Rust or scripted) inside the evaluation context.

-, the first argument is assumed to be the this
+If is_method_call is true, the first argument is assumed to be the this pointer for

 a script-defined function (or the object of a method call).